 We know that even the great managers out there will occasionally neglect this part of the process so we thought it might be helpful to remind everybody what the “The Pre-Shift” is all about.

 Open Lines of Communication: The hustle and bustle of your operating hours means you rarely have the chance to interact with employees in a stress-free environment.
 The lineup is an opportunity to make clear what you expect from them and allow them the opportunity to give you feedback that may help fine-tune your operation.

 Motivate: The pre-shift meeting is not the time for negativity.
 Even if you have valid reasons for disciplining the staff, your restaurant will be far better served by using this opportunity to get the staff excited about their upcoming job.
 This is also a good time to publically praise good work by individual employees.

-Begin Managing: Bobby Fitzgerald wrote on examiner.com that the lineup is when managers should introduce topics they expect to reinforce during the shift: “Managers must realize that these meetings plant the seeds for which topics managers will manage that day” said Fitzgerald.
+Begin Managing: Cheryl Parsons wrote on rewardsnetwork.com that the lineup is when managers should introduce topics they expect to reinforce during the shift: “Managers must realize that these meetings plant the seeds for which topics managers will manage that day” said Fitzgerald.
 Points of emphasis will better resonate with staff if they are reminders of something you touched on during pre-shift.